SIS Vendor Credentialing Overview

 - To add a vendor that does not appear in the list, select “Other,” and then enter the vendor in the Other Vendor Name field (figure 3).
 The new vendor will be added only for this user but will not be added to the system list.

-- To update the Parent or Student Portal Vendor(s) list, select the [UPDATE VENDOR(S)] button.
-When the list has successfully updated, a confirmation pop-up message will be displayed (figure 4).
+To update the Parent or Student Portal Vendor(s) list, select the [UPDATE VENDOR(S)] button.
+When the list has successfully updated, a confirmation pop-up message is displayed (figure 4).

 Figure 3.
 Parent or Student Portal Vendor(s)—“Other” Vendor Name